Navin009/SOLID/SOLID.md

     }
 }
 ```

 -   Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.

 -   A class is closed, since it may be compiled, stored in a library, baselined, and used by client classes.
 But it is also open, since any new class may use it as parent, adding new features.
 When a descendant class is defined, there is no need to change the original or to disturb its clients.

-## 3. Liskov substitution principle
+## 3. Liskov substitution principle (LSP)

 > `A class should be substitutable for its subclasses.` If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T.